quadflame/QueueAPI/README.md

 // Get a PlayerQueue
 PlayerQueue playerQueue = QueueAPI.getPlayerQueue("MyQueue");

-// Add a player to a queue QueueAPI.getPlayerQueue("MyQueue").join(player);
+// Add a player to a queue (Returns true if the player was added) QueueAPI.getPlayerQueue("MyQueue").join(player);

 // Remove a player from a queue